 Freedom within a structure – The individual elements within each mobile have a limited sphere of movement but within that space they explore every possible configuration and relationship.
 It is impossible to predict the ever changing shapes that a mobile will create as it moves.

 Mindfulness and engagement – The fluid movement of mobiles is engaging and they invite the viewer to search for the next shape, the next configuration.
 In this way they draw us in and ground us in the present moment, encouraging mindfulness and contemplation.
 As a result we have found that mobiles can perform a therapeutic function.
+Someone once said of them that “paradoxically the movement creates a stillness in the viewer, rather like watching the sea or the flight of a bird.”

-Secondary forms – Mobiles invite us to look at the changing spaces generated in-between the shapes and they interact with their physical context by creating shadows and framing what is behind them.
+Secondary forms – Mobiles invite us to look at the changing spaces generated in-between the shapes and how they interact with their physical context by creating shadows and framing what is behind them.
 These shadows and spaces can be seen as aesthetic experiences in their own right, in effect secondary artforms created by the original artwork as it interacts with its environment.

 “I have always loved Juliet and Jamie’s work and admired it at exhibitions, but I never anticipated how much I would enjoy living with a mobile in my home.
-It has become a focal point in our living space, we watch it move, observe the shadows it creates at different times of the day and all of my family have commented on its calming nature.
+It has become a focal point in our living space: we watch it move, observe the shadows it creates at different times of the day and all of my family have commented on its calming nature.
 The oak and ash compliment the landscape beyond.
 It’s unique, beautifully made and a very special work of art.”

 “What I love about Jamie and Juliet’s mobiles is that they give me such pleasure.
-I’ve hung mine in the dining area of my kitchen, and the changing light and air currents of the room reflect on the mobile under which I sit watching it change and move.”
+I’ve hung mine in the dining area of my kitchen, and the altering light and air currents of the room reflect on the mobile under which I sit watching it change and move.”

 Lady Diana Brittan

 ‘As a depression sufferer, to gaze at the silent, gentle movements casting weird and wonderful shadows on the wall has been therapeutic.
-My mobile is a beautifully crafted, moving piece of art!
+My mobile is a beautifully crafted, moving piece of art.
 Thank you Juliet and Jamie.’

 We are passionate about sharing the qualities of mobile making with other people.
 Balance is omnipresent in all of our lives and I find that both children and adults are fascinated to think about this.
 Finding a tiny point of balance is something we all do all the time in various ways, and articulating it within the frame of a workshop using a balance is, we think, very useful.